Bimal Kumar Bachhawat

 Bimal Kumar Bachhawat (1925–1996; Kolkata, West Bengal) was an Indian neurochemist and glycobiologist, known for his discovery of HMG-CoA lyase, an intermediate in the mevalonate and ketogenesis pathway, and for the elucidation of the molecular cause of metachromatic leukodystrophy, a hereditary disease of the brain His studies on sugar-bearing liposomes led to its use as a carrier for in situ delivery of drugs and hormones to diseased organs and he pioneered the therapy of systemic fungal infections using liposomal formulations.
 He was a recipient of several awards including the Shanti Swarup Bhatnagar Award, the highest Indian honor in science and technology and an elected fellow of three major Indian science academies.
-The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 1990, for his contributions to science.
+The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 1990, for his contributions to science..
+His son Anand Kumar Bachhawat is a renowned scientist of biochemistry and genetics.